Damien Leith

 Damien Leo Leith (born 18 January 1976, in Dublin) is an Irish-Australian singer–songwriter.
-He was the winner of the Network Ten music contest Australian Idol 2006.
+He was the winner of the Network Ten music contest Australian Idol in 2006.
 Since winning the title, Leith has released nine studio albums, four of which peaked in the top two of the ARIA Charts, including two number ones.
 He has been awarded seven platinum and one gold certification for albums and singles by ARIA, which equates to sales of just over half a million.

 Early life

 As a teenager Leith formed a family band, "Leaf", with his sister Áine and brothers Paul and Darren.
 Leaf recorded in New York City and then again later under the new name "Releaf", which made an appearance in the Irish Top 100.
 After moving to Sydney, he played in a number of high-profile venues, as front-man for a band known as Revelate.
 His first Australian performance was at The Basement in Sydney's Circular Quay.

 Before auditioning for Australian Idol, Leith worked in Sydney as a chemist with Pharmalab utilising the Bachelor of Science (Honours) in Chemistry he obtained from University College, Dublin and postgraduate experience within the Metallosupramolecular Research Group in the Chemistry Department of Trinity College, Dublin.